Malloy Aeronautics: United Kingdom

-Other
+Ukraine

 An undisclosed number of T150s were supplied to Ukraine by the United Kingdom as military aid during the Russo-Ukrainian War.
 They were used to deliver blood, munitions and other key supplies to Ukrainian marines operating on the bank of the Dnieper river.
 Russian forces have claimed to have downed at least one of the drones, which they stated was fitted with an explosive device.

+In April 2026, Ukrainian forces reportedly destroyed a bridge over the Konka river in the Russia occupied part of Kherson region.
+The T-150 drones were used to place a total of 1.5 tonnes of explosives under the bridge in a 60-day long mission.

+Others

-Japan ordered two T150's for evaluation in February 2024.
+Japan ordered two T150s for evaluation in February 2024.

 In October 2023, Danish energy company Ørsted trialed a Malloy Aeronautics drone to service a wind turbine in the Hornsea Wind Farm in a world first.